-Banks have to carry out a BIA regularly; in practice at least once a year if there is no reason or incident that requires further BIA to be effected.
-Not only do the technical process requirements constantly change, but also the organization, competencies and thus process responsibility.
+Banks have to carry out a BIA regularly; in practice at least once a year if there is no reason or incident that requires further BIA to be affected.
+Not only do the technical process requirements constantly change, but also the organization, competencies, and thus process responsibility.
 As a consequence, regular updates are necessary to meet the regulatory requirements and be prepared for contingencies.

 How Technology Facilitates Business Impact Analysis in Banks

-An IT application for BIA workflow support makes it much easier to request the data required to evaluate the relevant business processes, to analyze it and to keep track of progress.
+An IT application for BIA workflow support makes it much easier to request the data required to evaluate the relevant business processes, analyze it, and keep track of progress.
 This allows the automation of most of the workflow and helps to monitor the execution of the process assessment.